 4) The Alien Queen sees Ripley’s hesitation and deduces that it is intentional.
 She deduces that Ripley wants to escape and avoid being harmed.
 She realises that Ripley is attempting to make a bargain with her: either allow Ripley to leave the room safely, or Ripley will burn her eggs.

 5) Ripley has already anticipated what the Alien Queen is anticipating before she fires the flamethrower.
 She awaits the queens’ answer with her finger on the flamethrower’s trigger in case the queen decides to harm her.

 6) The Alien Queen decides to accept Ripley’s bargain.
 To demonstrate her acceptance of the bargain, she signals her underlings with a waving gesture, knowing that her underlings will understand what she meant.

-7) The underlings recognize Ripley’s imminent threat to the Alien Queen’s eggs.
+7) The underlings recognise Ripley’s imminent threat to the Alien Queen’s eggs.
 They have anticipated both Ripley’s and the Alien Queen’s thoughts.
 The queen’s gesture, in the context of this anticipation, is a signal for them to retreat.

 8) The underlings retreat and Ripley now has a chance to leave the room alive.
-She points her flamethrower away from the egg to signal her acceptance of the bargain, knowing that the Alien Queen will understand this acknowledgment of acceptance.
+She points her flamethrower away from the egg to signal her acceptance of the bargain, knowing that the Alien Queen will understand this acknowledgement of acceptance.